elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

 viewSuccessScreenText : Svg Msg viewSuccessScreenText =
     Svg.svg []
-        [ viewGameText 120 180 "Success!"
+        [ viewGameText 260 180 "Success!"
         ]
 ```

-If we had time, it would be fun to add some SVG fireworks or animations here
+It would be fun to add some SVG fireworks or animations here for the game's
-for the game's success state.
-But for now we'll just add some text like we did
+success state.
+If you have time, feel free to get creative with the SVG in our
-for the starting screen.
+game, but for now we'll just add some text like we did for the starting screen.

 Let's update the `viewGameState` function with the following: